-Perhaps O’Dowd would do better to examine the notion of homeland itself.
-After all, it’s difficult to market Ireland as a well from which our people spring, the Mother Country of our broad diaspora, while at the same time we dispense Irish citizenship to all comers.
-Do we expect Irish Americans to value something that we no longer value ourselves, that something being the primal ancestral connection to a Mother Country.
+O’Dowd might do better to examine the notion of homeland itself.
+After all, it is difficult to market Ireland as a well from which our people spring, the Mother Country of our broad diaspora, while at the same time we dispense Irish citizenship to all comers.
+Do we expect Irish Americans to value something that we no longer value ourselves?
+That something being the primal ancestral connection to a Mother Country.
 And let’s not forget, that was the phrase used by Michael Collins when he wanted to justify the Irish claim to a sovereign territory.

 I made it quite clear that Ireland was A MOTHER COUNTRY, with the duties and responsibilities and feelings and devotions of a mother country.
 This simple statement had more effect on the British delegates than all the arguments about Dominion status, or all the arguments basing the claim of our historic nation on any new-found idea.

 Michael Collins, The Path to Freedom

 The Merriam-Webster definition of Mother Country is as follows:

 1. the country of one’s parents or ancestors; also : fatherland

 2. the country from which the people of a colony or former colony derive their origin

 3. a country that is the origin of something